Lementknight/blog/content/posts/nox-tutorial.md

-+++
+---
-title = 'Nox Tutorial'
+title: "Nox Tutorial"
-tags = []
+tags: ["python", "nox", "testing", "automation", "development-tools", "tutorial", "workflow-automation"]
-date = '2025-08-20T01:26:40-04:00'
+date: "2025-08-22T21:45:00-05:00"
-description = ''
+description: "Learn how to automate your Python development workflow with Nox.
+Stop typing complex testing commands and create reproducible environments for formatting, linting, and testing with simple noxfile.py configurations."
-draft = false
+draft: false
-+++
+---

-In my pursuit to improve as a software engineer I happened upon tools like [Black](https://black.readthedocs.io/en/stable/) and [Ruff](https://docs.astral.sh/ruff/) that helped me learn a lot about how to write pythonic code that adheres to Python coding best practices outlined in [PEP 8](https://peps.python.org/pep-0008/).
-For a linter and formatter it is pretty easy to remember the commands the arguments you need to run the command, but when you start testing your code the command can become quite cumbersome.
+In my pursuit to improve as a software engineer, I discovered tools like [Black](https://black.readthedocs.io/en/stable/) and [Ruff](https://docs.astral.sh/ruff/) that helped me write pythonic code following [PEP 8](https://peps.python.org/pep-0008/) best practices.
+While linter and formatter commands are easy to remember, testing commands can become painfully cumbersome.

-For example, for one of the projects that I am working on testing is an important part of our development workflow and the command that I would have to run is:
+For example, in one of my current projects, testing requires this command:
 ```bash
 coverage run -m unittest discover -s "tests" -p "*_test.py"
 ```
-And then this command to run
+Followed by:
 ```bash
 coverage report --fail-under=100 #generates coverage report
 coverage html #creates HTML for coverage report
 ```
-Just typing out those commands made my fingers hurt.
-And this isn't even going into ensuring that your local virtual environment is set up correctly with all the dependencies installed.
+Just typing those commands makes my fingers hurt!
+And that's before dealing with virtual environment setup and dependencies.
 This is where Nox comes in.

-Let's say you want to take the formatting, linting, and testing command you have and you want to simplify how you call them.
-Nox gives you the ability to automate your testing and development workflows by defining them in a `noxfile.py`.
-This file allows you to specify the different sessions you want to run, along with their dependencies and commands.
-With Nox, you can easily create a consistent and reproducible environment for your tests, making it easier to manage dependencies and run your test suite.
+Nox lets you automate your formatting, linting, and testing workflows by defining them in a `noxfile.py`.
+This file specifies different sessions to run, along with their dependencies and commands.
+With Nox, you get a consistent and reproducible environment that makes dependency management and test execution simpler.

-Here is what a `noxfile.py` file would look like if you wanted to automate your formatting:
+Here's what a `noxfile.py` looks like for automating formatting:

 ```python
 import nox